QuickJot

 MID FIDELITY

-With our mid-fidelity designs, we were able to gain a better visualization of our app and narrowed down our features.
-We realized we were straying away from the user’s need for a simple and easy to use application.
-With this, we decided to keep our feature of customizable journal entries as the main way to keep users engaged.
+In realizing we were straying away from the user’s need for a simple and easy to use application with our sketches, we decided to focus and maintain our base design of the app: a calendar with options to edit journal entries for each day.
+With this, we decided to keep our feature of customizable entries as the main way to keep users engaged.

 Mid-fidelity wireframes of QuickJot's feature to customize journal entries.